 *Osceola Macarthy Adams was born on this date in 1890.
 She was a Black actress, drama teacher, director, and clothing designer.

 She was also a leader in Howard's Dramatic Club.
 Macarthy was a part of organizing Delta Sigma Theta Sorority, Incorporated.
-Alpha chapter of Delta Sigma Theta was founded on January 13, 1913, at Howard University by twenty-two women.
-After graduation, she along with fellow founder Marguerite Young Alexander helped to form a chapter in Chicago, Illinois.
+Twenty-two women founded the alpha chapter of Delta Sigma Theta on January 13, 1913, at Howard University.
+After graduation, she and fellow founder Marguerite Young Alexander helped form a chapter in Chicago, Illinois.
 She also served as national treasurer.
-Delta Sigma Theta named an award in her honor, for members who contributed to the arts and drama.
+Delta Sigma Theta named an award in her honor for members who contributed to the arts and drama.

 After graduating from Howard, Osceola married Numa Pompilius Garfield Adams, a chemistry professor, member of Alpha Phi Alpha, and first Black Dean of Howard Medical School.
 She moved to Chicago in 1921.
 She also taught at Bennett College.
-She later moved to New York City where she was a director of the Putnam Country Theater in New York City.
-She was one of the first Black actresses on Broadway where she faced discrimination in a segregated environment of acting during the early part of the 20th century.
+She later moved to New York City, where she was a director of the Putnam Country Theater in New York City.
+She was one of the first Black actresses on Broadway, where she faced discrimination in a segregated acting environment during the early 20th century.